Meal Plan Template for Coaches & Personal Trainers

 The problem?
 Generic templates from the internet aren't personalized, don't handle dietary restrictions, and make you look like every other coach.
 Here's how to build (or generate) meal plan templates that actually work for your business.

-Why Coaches Need a Solid Meal Plan Template
+Why Do Coaches Need a Meal Plan Template?

-A meal plan template isn't just a document — it's a system.
+But a template isn't just a document.
+It's a system.
 It determines how fast you can deliver plans, how professional they look, and how easily you can scale your nutrition services.

 Consistency.
 Every client gets the same professional experience.
 No more scrambling to format a new document each time.